kt3k/cc-event/README.md

 # cc-event v1.0.0

-> event utility for class-component [experimental]
+> An event utility for class-component [experimental]

 # Usage